SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

     Note that the outermost element in the JSON that is output is an object (`{...}`).

-1. Given that we get an object, let's just check what properties (also known as keys) exist in that object.
+1. Given that we get an object, let's just check what properties (also referred to as keys) exist in that object.

     👉 Do that by asking for the keys: